godotengine/godot-docs/tutorials/engine/internationalizing_a_game.rst

 despite the huge amount of software and file formats available for this, the most common way to do localization to this day is still with spreadsheets.
-The process of creating the spreadsheets and importing them is already covered in the :ref:`doc_import_translations` tutorial, so this one could be seen more like a follow up to that one.
+The process of creating the spreadsheets and importing them is already covered in the :ref:`doc_importing_translations` tutorial, so this one could be seen more like a follow up to that one.

 Configuring the Imported Translation